Intermediate·2 min read

 Triage pins into tracked issues

-Turn a wall of raw pins into a prioritized, assigned backlog using status, priority, assignees and saved filters.
+Turn a wall of raw pins into a prioritized, assigned backlog using the board, statuses, priorities, assignees and AI triage.

 Updated Jun 1, 2026